-The applicant advised that the substance is currently approved for use as a processing aid in France and Denmark.
-Approval for its use would bring Australia and New Zealand into line with other jurisdictions where it is already authorised for use.
+Approval for use of the applicant's beta-amylase would bring Australia and New Zealand into line with other jurisdictions where it is already permitted for use.
 In this way, Australia and New Zealand would remain competitive with other international markets.
 This would also help foster continued innovation and improvements in food manufacturing techniques and processes.

-The conclusion of the risk assessment is there are no public health and safety concerns associated with the production microorganism or with the proposed use of the enzyme as a food processing aid.
+The conclusion of the risk assessment is there are no public health and safety concerns associated with the proposed use of the enzyme as a food processing aid.
 It is therefore appropriate that Australian and New Zealand food industries are given the opportunity to benefit from this alternative enzyme for the various applications proposed by the applicant.